Skip to main content

 tagsdata.user.tagslistRetrieves the list of labels associated with the user.

-Writing bot function code
+Writing AI-agent function code

 You can define a custom function using JavaScript.
 Here is a sample code snippet.
 Just replace the placeholder 'Your logic goes here' with the specific functionality you wish to implement.